 Depending on what species of termites have inhabited your home and how much they’ve damaged your home will determine what needs to be done.
 First and foremost, you should contact an inspector to assess your home and determine the presence of termites.
 After your home has been rid of the infestation, you should have professionals assess the damage done to hardwood and laminate floors.

 Hardwood floors that are buckled, cupped or chipped away require replacing.
 Tile flooring and hardwoods such as cedar have been proven to be more resilient to damage from termites.
-My Affordable Floors offers a wide range of repair services for hardwood floors.
+My Affordable Flooring offers a wide range of repair services for hardwood floors.
 Give us a call today to give your home a fresh start with new floors.